 Both herbal and true teas are chock full of antioxidants.
 These compounds help to keep the body running at optimal performance.
-They prevent the breakdown of cellular processes that can cause serious illness.
-Free radicals are dangerous toxins that can cause a host of problems from premature aging to cancer.
+Antioxidants prevent the breakdown of cellular processes that can cause serious illness.
+Free radicals are dangerous toxins that can cause a host of problems in the body from premature aging to cancer.
 These toxins have also been associated with a higher risk of neurological disease including Alzheimer's and Parkinson's disease.
 Free radicals are caused by smoking, pollution, exposure to chemicals, and unhealthy diets.
-Antioxidants combat these free radicals and remove them from the human body.
+Antioxidants combat these free radicals and help remove them from the human body.

 3. May Aid Weight Loss

 Tea and tea extracts may help manage weight and accelerate weight loss.
 Catechins in green tea can increase metabolic rate and trigger the body to burn fat faster (2).
 These catechins increase body temperature and break down excess fats, leading to faster weight loss.
 Green tea has been particularly effective in reducing belly fat.
 Most of the research shows these benefits are more prominent in certain ethnicities and when combined with a low caffeine intake (3).